ASPresearch/goProfiles/README.md

 # goProfiles
-an R/Bioconductor package for the Statistical Analysis of Functional Profiles
+an R/Bioconductor package for the Statistical Analysis of Functional Profiles.